-How much does Netflix cost these days?
-Here’s the lowdown
+Confused about costs?
+Here’s a pricing breakdown for each of the Netflix plans

 |HD + Ultra HD

-The folks at Netflix certainly pride themselves on their streaming plans, but that doesn’t mean the service ditched discs altogether.
-The company still offers DVD and Blu-ray plans — none of which include streaming access — beginning at $5 and going up from there.
-The monthly cost just depends on how many discs you have check out at a time, or how many you want per month.
+The folks at Netflix certainly pride themselves on their streaming platform (and for good reason), but that does not mean the service ditched discs altogether.
+The company still offers DVD and Blu-ray plans — none of which include streaming access — starting at $5 and going up from there.
+The monthly cost determines how many discs you can check out at a time, as well as how many you want per month.

 |Plan